cognitionbox/petra/README.md

         PGraphComputer.getConfig().enableStatesLogging();

         // The line below kicks of a Petra graph named DependancyGraph which takes A as input and
-        // returns Void as output.
+        // rt Void as output.
         Void result = new PGraphComputer<A, Void>().computeWithInput(new DependancyGraph(),new A());
         System.out.println(result);
     }